DA: Durst a danger to witnesses despite being frail, in jail

-LOS ANGELES (AP) — Despite being held in custody, looking frail and getting rolled into court in a pink wheelchair, New York real estate heir Robert Durst is considered a danger to witnesses in the murder case against him, a prosecutor said.
+LOS ANGELES (AP) — Despite being held in custody, looking frail and getting rolled into court in a pink wheelchair, New York real estate heir Robert Durst is considered a danger to witnesses in the murder case against him, a prosecutor said Wednesday.

-Witnesses are concerned about their safety, Lewin said Wednesday.
+Witnesses are concerned about their safety, Lewin said.
 He wants to preserve testimony from an unnamed witness “who has very important information” and Dr. Albert Kuperman, 85, who may have been the last person Kathleen Durst spoke with before her disappearance in New York.

 The testimony would only be used at trial if the witnesses aren’t available to testify.